wp-plugins/jquery-t-countdown-widget/readme.txt

 == Frequently Asked Questions ==

-= How do I create custom styles? =
+= How does one use the shortcode, exactly? =

-1. create a new sub-folder in the plugin's css folder
-1. name the css file style.css
-1. select the new style in the widget settings, save and that's it.
+A <a href='http://www.twinpictures.de/jquery-t-minus-2-0/'>complete listing of shortcode options</a> has been provided to answer this exact question.

 = How does one pronounce T Minus? =
 1. Tee - As in Tea for Two, or Tee off time
 1. Minus - As in the opposite of plus (+)
 1. T Minus- As in "This is Apollo Saturn Launch Control.
 We've passed the 11-minute mark.
 Now T minus 10 minutes 54 seconds on our countdown for Apollo 11."

-= Where can I get reliable news that makes me giggle? =

-The Daily Show with John Stewart
+= Where can I get reliable news that makes me giggle? = The Daily Show with John Stewart

 == Screenshots ==

+1. screenshot-1.png shows the jQuery T(-) CountDown in action with the three included styles: Darth, Jedi and Carbonite.
+2. Here, in screenshot-2.png is are the basic `jQuery T(-) CountDown` options.
-1. Here, in screenshot-1.png an expansive view of the available `jQuery T Minus CountDown Widget` options hs been provided for your viewing pleasure.
+3. screenshot-3.png shows an expansive view of the available `jQuery T(-) CountDown` options that have been provided for your viewing pleasure.
-2. screenshot-2.png catches the `jQuery T Minus CountDown Widget` in some hot on-page action.
-Take care, number 7, your scene is next.

 == Changelog ==

+= 2.0 =
+* Multiple instance sidebar widgets.
+* Advanced above and below HTML areas.
+* Advanced 'on-launch' event that will display custom HTML in a target area when the countdown reaches 00:00:00.
+* Added shortcode to include mulitple countdowns in post and pages.

 = 1.7 =
 * 1.6 had completely different file structure that hosed the svn repository.